-With this in mind, we want to be able to find vegan milk that is able to reach or surpass this value so that we can more easily achieve the daily recommended amount.
+With this in mind, we want to be able to find vegan milk that can reach or surpass this value so that we can more easily achieve the daily recommended amount.

 If It Contains Vitamin D, Even Better

-Your body actually needs vitamin D in order to be able to absorb calcium.
+Your body actually needs vitamin D to be able to absorb calcium.
 If you’re low on vitamin D, you can’t really take full advantage of the amount of calcium these drinks have.